Statute Law (Ireland) Revision Act 1872: Passage

 The Statute Law Revision (Ireland) Bill was first introduced in the House of Lords on 9 August 1870 by the Solicitor General for Ireland, Richard Dowse and the Chief Secretary for Ireland, Chichester Fortescue, but did not progress in that parliamentary session.

 The re-introduced Statute Law Revision (Ireland) Bill had its first reading in the House of Lords on 16 July 1872, introduced by the Lord Chancellor of Ireland, Thomas O'Hagan, 1st Baron O'Hagan.
 The bill had its second reading in the House of Lords on 30 July 1872 and was committed to a committee of the whole house, which met and reported on 1 August 1872, without amendments.
 The bill had its third reading in the House of Lords on 2 August 1872 and passed, without amendments.

 The bill had its first reading in the House of Commons on 3 August 1872.
 The bill had its second reading in the House of Commons on 5 August 1872 and was committed to a committee of the whole house, which met and reported on 6 August 1872, without amendments.
 The bill had its third reading in the House of Commons on 8 August 1872 and passed, with amendments.

 The amended bill was considered and agreed to by the House of Lords on 8 August 1872.

 The bill was granted royal assent on 10 August 1872.

-Legacy
+Subsequent developments

 The act was intended, in particular, to make the revised edition of the statutes already published applicable to Ireland.

 The Statute Law Revision (Ireland) Act 1878 (41 & 42 Vict. c.
 57) and Statute Law Revision (Ireland) Act 1879 (42 & 43 Vict. c.
 24) repealed more enactments of the Parliament of Ireland.

 In 1887, the Sheriffs Act 1887 (50 & 51 Vict. c.
 55) was passed, which repealed for England and Wales enactments included in the act relating to sheriffs.

-The act was retained for the Republic of Ireland by the Statute Law Revision Act 2007. and remains in force there as of 12 September 2024.
+The act was retained for the Republic of Ireland by section 2(2)(a) of, and part 4 of schedule 1 to, the Statute Law Revision Act 2007, which came into force on 8 May 2007.
+The act remains in force there as of 12 September 2024.